 Muskingum University's internal grievance procedure provides for prompt and equitable resolution of complaints made by students and employees alleging any action prohibited by US Department of Education, Office for Civil Rights, regulations implementing Section 504 of the Rehabilitation Act of 1973, as amended, (29 USC 794), and Title IX of the Education Amendments of 1972 which prohibit discrimination on the basis of handicap and sex, respectively.
-Complaints should be set forth in writing and addressed to the Human Resources Coordinator, Compliance Coordinator, Montgomery Hall, 740.826.8114, who has been designated to coordinate the University's compliance activities pursuant to the indicated regulations.
-The full text of the grievance procedure pertaining to alleged handicap or sex discrimination, as well as the grievance procedures applying to other matters, may be found in such university publications as The Student Handbook or The Faculty Handbook.
+Reports can be filed with the Title IX Coordinator, Janet Bass; additionally, anonymous reports can be made online at https://publicdocs.maxient.com/incidentreport.php?MuskingumUniv.
+Note that any report may prompt a need for the institution to investigate.
+Individuals experiencing harassment or discrimination also always have the right to file a formal grievance with government authorities: Office for Civil Rights, U.S. Department of Education, 1350 Euclid Avenue; Suite 325,